 If you’re importing a lot of files, you might hit your server’s memory limit.

-Open wp-config.php in a text editor, add the this code before the line that says “/* That’s all, stop editing!
+Open wp-config.php in a text editor and add the following line before: “/* That’s all, stop editing!
 Happy publishing. */”:

 3. Check File Permissions